google/blockly-samples/codelabs/custom_renderer.md

 Over the course of this codelab you will build and use four renderers.

-1. A minimal custom renderer
+1. A minimal custom renderer.
 ![](assets/custom-renderer/custom_renderer.png)
-1. A renderer with custom constants
+1. A renderer with custom constants.
 ![](assets/custom-renderer/custom_constants.png)
-1. A renderer with custom notches
+1. A renderer with custom notches.
 ![](assets/custom-renderer/custom_notches.png)
 1. A renderer with connection shapes that depend on the type checks of each connection.
 ![](assets/custom-renderer/typed_connection_shapes.png)
 ### What you'll need
 This codelab assumes that you are already comfortable with using the Blockly playground locally.
+You can find it in `tests/playground.html`.

 ## Setup

 In this codelab you will add code to the Blockly playground to create and use a new renderer.
+The playgound contains all of Blockly's base blocks, as well as some that exist only to test rendering code.
+You can find the playground at `tests/playground.html`.

-When the instructions say to "create and include a new file", you should place that file in the same folder as the playground and include it with a script tag.
+To start, create a file named `custom_renderer.js` in the same folder as the playground.
+Include it with a script tag.

 ```
 <script src="custom_renderer.js"></script>